Home

 Even if you're maintaining an appropriate weight, you'll constantly battle a desire for cooked foods with insignificant sugar carbohydrates to sate your brain.

 Raw fat can build up in arteries just liked cooked fat.
-Raw foodists have even been known to undergo heart bypass surgery because they've been eating so much raw fat.
-(5)
+Raw foodists have even been known to undergo heart bypass surgery because they've been eating so much raw fat (5).

-Fat: It Can Give You Type II Diabetes
+Low Fat Diet: Fat Can Give You Type II Diabetes

 You can easily give yourself diabetes by eating a high fat diet.

-Duke University researchers found that they could give mice diabetes by upping the their fat intake to 40 percent or higher, and could subsequently easily reverse the disease by bringing fat intake to 10 percent of calories (6).
+Duke University researchers found that they could give mice diabetes by upping the their fat intake to 40 percent of calories or higher, and could subsequently easily reverse the disease by bringing fat intake to 10 percent of calories (6).

-Those mice could eat as much sugar and carbohydrates as they liked, as long as they stayed away from the fat.
+Those mice could eat as much sugar and carbohydrates as they liked as long as they stayed away from the fat.
 Humans are no different.
 Eat all the low fat fruit you like and you'll have no blood sugar problems at all.

 Type two diabetes can be prevented and reversed in this way.
-Dr. Doug Graham speaks of doing so with multiple patients.
-(7).
+Dr. Doug Graham speaks of doing so with multiple patients (7).

-Statistically, populations that eat primarily carbohydrates (such as low-fat fruit) rarely develop diabetes, and those that have type two diabetes can often reverse it with low fat carbohydrate based diets.
-(9)
+Statistically, populations that eat primarily carbohydrates (such as low-fat fruit) rarely develop diabetes, and those that have type two diabetes can often reverse it with low fat carbohydrate based diets (9).

-Even with Type I Diabetes, which is difficult or possibly impossible to shake, a low fat diet will remarkably improve health.
-Insulin works less effectively when people eat fatty foods.
-Diets containing less fat improve insulin sensitivity (8).
+Low Fat Diet InsulinEven with Type I Diabetes, which is difficult or possibly impossible to shake, a low fat diet will remarkably improve health.
+Insulin works less effectively when people eat fatty foods, and diets containing less fat improve insulin sensitivity (8).

 Fat: The Cause of Candida